 Ensure that draft minutes of the previous meeting are provided and approved in a timely fashion following a timeline agreed-upon by the committee; confirm a copy of the approved minutes is posted on the college website within 48 hours after the meeting minutes are approved.

-Submit regular verbal reports to the constituency bodies providing updates on the committee’s work at a time that is agreed upon with the various constituency leaders.
+Provide regular reports (verbal or written) to the constituency bodies providing updates on the committee’s work at a time that is agreed upon with the various constituency leaders.

 Fill committee vacancies in a timely manner through a written request to the president of the appropriate constituent group from which the position was vacated.
 In addition, monitor member attendance and follow up with constituency leadership regarding any member who is not attending as per the handbook requirements.

-Forward, in writing, all recommendations for changes in committee composition or purpose to the College Council for review and subsequent recommendation to the Academic Senate, Classified Senate, and Associated Student Government.
+If a committee makes a recommendation for changes in that committee’s composition or purpose, the committee chair or co-chairs shall forward, in writing, all recommendations to the College Council for review and subsequent recommendation to the Academic Senate, Classified Senate, and Associated Student Government.